lunamoonmoon/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+**TinyApp** is a version of a URL shortener, it's a full stack web application built with Node and Express that allows users to shorten long URLs *(à la bit.ly)*.
+A URL shortener helps to minimize the web page address into something that's easier to remember, track, and post in places with limited space.

 ## Final Product